hasnaa38/can-of-books-frontend/README.md

 ## Change Log

-19-00-2021 10:00pm - Application now can render 3 books coming from my database.
+19-09-2021 10:00pm - Application now can render 3 books coming from my database.
+21-09-2021 01:50am - Application now can handle adding/deleting books to/from the database.

 ## Estimates